wmason1997/WM-Portfolio/README.md

 ## Credits ##
 I learned how to embed a resume from [How to Embed PDF Document in HTML Webpage](https://www.codexworld.com/embed-pdf-document-file-in-html-web-page/#:~:text=Generally%2C%20a%20hyperlink%20is%20used,document%20on%20the%20web%20page).
-I also used ChatGPT to help me get the images, when clicked, lead to the place-holder websites.
+I also used ChatGPT to help me get the images, when clicked, lead to the place-holder websites as well as other styling details.
 The placeholder websites I used were StatMuse for MySQL, IMDb for MongoDB, an Online Calculator for JavaScript, and
 Spotify for Bootstrap.

 ## Screenshots ##